-After providing thousands of stoves to Ugandans who had been displaced by war, Lifeline “commercialized” its stove program in 2008 — that is, we produced stoves for commercial sale, thereby stimulating self-sustaining markets and building local capacity.
-Lifeline’s program began in the north, where it sold the Okelo Kuc (the “peacemaking stove”) in Lira District.
-During 2012, the program expanded to Kampala, where Lifeline began selling a new stove – the “EcoSmart” – that had been modified to fit the cooking culture of the southern region.
-Both stoves are handcrafted by local artisans with locally available materials and then sold by local vendors.
+After providing tens of thousands of Ugandans who had been displaced by war with access to fuel saving stoves from 2006 though 2008, Lifeline “commercialized” its stove program.
+That is, Lifeline produced stoves for commercial sale, thereby stimulating self-sustaining markets and building local capacity.
+Lifeline has since sold tens of thousands of its Okelo Kuc (the “peacemaking stove”) and EcoSmart charcoal-burning stoves to impoverished urban and peri-urban dwellers in Northern and Eastern Uganda and beyond.
+Then, in 2014, Lifeline began marketing a wood-burning version of its EcoSmart Stove in rural communities.
+All three stoves are handcrafted by local artisans with locally available materials and sold by local vendors.

 Lifeline provides institutional fuel saving stoves to primary and secondary schools.
-Since 2009, Lifeline has produced, sold and/or installed approximately 250 stoves in Northern Uganda.
+Since 2009, Lifeline has produced, sold and/or installed approximately 260 stoves at schools and other institutions in Northern Uganda.
 Lifeline’s institutional stoves are made entirely from locally available materials and are produced on-site by trained local staff.
-These stoves reduce the amount of wood needed for cooking by up to 60%, thereby saving the schools hundreds of dollars each semester.
+These stoves reduce the amount of wood needed for cooking by about 40%, thereby saving the schools hundreds of dollars each semester.
 As the stoves are purchased at cost, this program is almost entirely self-sustaining.